How can smart meters help accelerate electric vehicle uptake?

 “They pave the way for new energy tariffs which will reward drivers for charging off peak with cheaper power.
 They can also enable EV owners to be even more environmentally friendly, by matching charging with the greenest electricity on the system.”

-To find out more about about how smart charging can help EVs become a key tool for achieving grid stability, read our blog on the subject here.
+To find out more about about how smart charging can help EVs become a key tool for achieving grid stability, read our blog on the subject of smart charging.

-For more information about how we are leading the smart energy revolution, including our capacity to develop the nation’s EV charging network, visit here.
+For more information about how we are leading the smart energy revolution, including our capacity to develop the nation’s EV charging network, read about the impact of 3 phase smart meters.